-On February 7, 2023, the Korean Ministry of Economy and Finance (MOEF) announced measures to improve the structure of the Korean FX market, which include allowing foreign financial institutions to participate in the onshore interbank FX market upon registration, extending the onshore interbank FX market trading hours from 3:30 pm to 2:00 am of the following day, and allowing registered financial institutions to connect to application programming interfaces (APIs) offered by local brokers.
-These measures aim to be fully implemented from the second half of 2024 at the earliest with a pilot operation period conducted for about six months starting from early 2024.
+On February 7, 2023, the Korean Ministry of Economy and Finance (MOEF) announced measures to improve the structure of the Korean FX market.
+As of 2024, the onshore FX market is open to Registered Foreign Institutions (RFIs), enabling RFIs to execute direct FX transactions.
+On the extension of trading hours, the pilot operation is ongoing, and the change is aimed to be fully implemented from the second half of 2024 at the earliest.